biagolini/PythonMusicCompiler/README.md

 # Python Music Compiler

-This project is a simple yet powerful tool for compiling `.wav` and `.mp3` music files into a single track, designed to help creators produce seamless background music for YouTube videos.
-By automatically applying fade-in and fade-out effects, this project creates a polished audio track ready for use.
+This project provides two scripts for compiling `.wav` and `.mp3` music files into seamless audio tracks: `simple_compiler.py` and `weighted_compiler.py`.

+- **`simple_compiler.py`**: A basic script that merges all audio files from a folder into a single track with fade-in and fade-out effects.
+- **`weighted_compiler.py`**: An enhanced version that ensures fair distribution of music selection using an Excel-based history to control track frequency.
+This is an ideal solution for small content creators who want to maintain usage records without needing a database.

 ## Features
+### `simple_compiler.py`
-- Combine multiple `.wav` and `.mp3` files into a single audio track.
+- Combines multiple `.wav` and `.mp3` files into a single audio track.
 - Automatically applies 3-second fade-in and fade-out effects for smooth transitions.
 - Allows setting a maximum duration for the output file to manage its length.
-- Generates a text file listing the track names and their start times for easy reference or inclusion in video descriptions.
+- Generates a text file listing the track names and their start times for easy reference.

-- Exports the final audio as `combined_audio.wav`.
+### `weighted_compiler.py`
+- All features from `simple_compiler.py`, plus:
+- Uses an Excel file to track usage history of tracks.
+- Implements inverse probability weighting to ensure less frequently used tracks have a higher chance of being selected.
+- Allows creators to maintain a simple track history without requiring a database.
+- Ideal for small content creators who want fair and controlled music selection over time.
+- Requires an Excel file (`usage_history.xlsx`) with the following columns:
+  - `music_path`: The file path of the music track.
+  - `folder_path`: The directory containing the music file.
+  - `n_usage`: The number of times the track has been used.
+  - `deleted_renamed`: A flag indicating whether the file was deleted or renamed.

 ## Getting Started
 Follow these steps to get the project up and running:

 ### Prerequisites